devguga87/devguga87/README.md

 ### Hi there
-My name is Gustavo Seabra, Im a developer working with NodeJS, ReactJS, ReactNative.
+My name is Gustavo Seabra, Im a frontend developer!

 <!--
 **devguga87/devguga87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.